Yonatankinfe/Ethio-StartUp-Finding/README.md

 - **Supportability**: Efficient resource utilization and extensive help and support features.
 - **Compatibility**: Cross-browser and device compatibility.
 - **Legal and Compliance**: Adherence to data protection and financial regulations, with clear terms of service.
+- A comprehensive crowdfunding platform empowering Ethiopian entrepreneurs and backers.
+Features include campaign creation, project discovery, networking, feedback, and robust admin tools.
+Ensures high performance, reliability, usability, security, supportability, and compliance with legal regulations.

+### How to Use
+1. **Setup**: Clone the repository and navigate to the project directory.
+2. **Backend**: Install PHP and set up a MySQL database.
+3. **Frontend**: Open the project in a web server that supports HTML, CSS, and JavaScript.
+4. **Payment Integration**: The default payment method is Chapa.
+Add your own payment API for backer transactions.

+Developed using HTML, CSS, JavaScript, and PHP.